BJThompson12/Professional_Readme_Creator/README.md

   [![License](https://img.shields.io/badge/license-MIT-green)](./LICENSE)
-  # Avengers
+  # Professional ReadMe Creator
   ## Description 📋
-  An application to assemble all of the avengers
+  An application to create a readme for your repo within your terminal.
   ## Table of Contents 🗄️
  - [Installation](#Installation)
  - [Usage](#Usage)